-Automation testing relies on machines to carry out the tasks.
+Automation testing relies on machines to carry out tasks.
 It removes the need for human intervention in the processes.
 The automation helps with designing, writing, executing, and reviewing tests.

-It helps shorten developmental cycles and will result in higher quality products.
+It helps shorten developmental cycles and will result in higher-quality products.
 The quality assurance (QA) teams can achieve higher efficiency and accuracy.

 Automation allows for large-scale testing that would not be possible using manual processes.
 Further, it is cost-efficient because one machine can do the work of hundreds of QA staff.

 Automation testing is a fascinating process.
 If you look at any automation testing tutorial, you will see why.
 It will open your eyes to the software development process.
-You will get to see why rigorous testing for each part in the development cycle is critical.
+You will get to see why rigorous testing for each part of the development cycle is critical.